 Seth Godin

-We'll also share tips for creating an elevator speech, so you can get the most out of this potent communication tool.
+We will also provide elevator speech hacks so that you can make the most of this powerful communication tool.
 So if you're ready to learn how to stand out with an effective elevator presentation, keep reading!

 What is an elevator pitch?